-The BSc (Hons) Complementary Therapies for Healthcare degree programme has been carefully designed to ensure that, as with the Acupuncture programme, the divide between theoretical and clinical work is one of balance.
+The BSc (Hons) Rehabilitation and Injury Management degree programme has been carefully designed to ensure that, as with the Acupuncture and Complementary Therapies for Healthcare programmes, the divide between theoretical and clinical work is one of balance.
 As a student progresses through the programme the combination of the theoretical and practical elements undertaken at each level is essential to enhance the employability of the graduate practitioners on successful completion of the programme.

-Guided by the Subject Benchmark Statements and the National Occupational Standards for Complementary Therapies the learning outcomes of this programme are designed to meet the changing needs of Complementary and Alternative Medicine (CAM) education.
+Guided by the QAA Subject Benchmark Statements, the National Occupational Standards and the British Association of Sport Rehabilitators and Trainers (BASRat) Educational Framework (6th Edition, 2015) the learning outcomes of this programme are designed to meet the changing needs of Rehabilitation education.
 To ensure a curricula that is of academic rigor the programmes have been based upon the knowledge, skills and competencies required by the graduate practitioner.